 It probably was an accurate translation, but not a text that would fascinate, intrigue, or engage the readers.

 The client expected to get a sleek, fascinating sports car, but actually got a solid no-frills model.
 He only paid for the no-frills model, so it would seem only fair.
 However, the salesperson had given him the impression that he would get a Porsche, at the price of a Fiesta.
 With cars, we all know that is not possible, but with language services clients think they can get Porsches at the price of Fiestas.

 The answer to the above question is that there is not much the project manager can do to resolve the dilemma in cases like these.
 Some last-minute cosmetic touch-ups to the translation won’t turn it into an adequate transcreation.
 She risks losing the client.

 As the project manager in charge, you should get back to the client, ask them for an extension, and invest the time to redo the target copy.

-Say there was some misunderstanding along the way and the project should have been placed with a transcreator, and that you are redoing it at no cost to the client this time around.
+Say there was some misunderstanding along the way and the project should have been placed with a transcreator, and that you, as the project manager in charge, are having it redone by a transcreator at your own expense, that is, at no cost to the client this time around.

 You can use the opportunity to explain transcreation to the client, including why, in the case of marketing communication texts, it is in their best interest to pay for a transcreation rather than a technically true-to-the-source translation.